Shift Symmetries and AdS/CFT: Shift Symmetries and the Fefferman-Graham Expansion

 The shift symmetry acts as \be \delta \Phi = S_{A_1\cdots A_k}X^{A_1}\cdots X^{A_k}, \ee with constant fully symmetric traceless $S_{A_1\cdots A_k}$.
 Plugging in \eqref{poincarecoordseme} and expanding in powers of $z$ using \eqref{expendnebxe}, this becomes \be \delta \Phi = \left({L\over z}\right)^k \left[ S_{A_1\cdots A_k}\tilde X^{A_1}\cdots \tilde X^{A_k}+{\cal O}\left(z^2\right)\right]\,.\ee Matching to the Fefferman-Graham expansion \eqref{doddscalarfgee}, we see that this implies \be \delta \phi_{(0)}=L^k S_{A_1\cdots A_k}\tilde X^{A_1}\cdots \tilde X^{A_k},\ \ \ \delta \psi_{(0)}=0. \ee Now, the right hand side of $\delta \phi_{(0)}$ in \eqref{deltaphipsieq} precisely parametrizes the general solution of the generalized conformal Killing scalar equation \eqref{conformalkillingse} \cite{Brust:2016gjy}, so we see that the bulk shift symmetries act as in \eqref{Kshiftse}, i.e. shifts by a generalized conformal Killing scalar, on the boundary field $\phi_{(0)}$.
 The other boundary field, $\psi_{(0)}$, is invariant under the shift symmetry.

 In standard quantization we take $\phi_{(0)}\sim J$, where $J$ is the source in the generating functional of dual CFT correlators.
-We see that this boundary condition, which requires fixing $\phi_{(0)}$, breaks this shift symmetry.
-On the other hand, in the alternate quantization we take $\psi_{(0)}\sim J$, and since the shift symmetry does not act on $\psi_{(0)}$, we expect this to be compatible with the shift symmetry.
-We will confirm this expectation in the next section when we compute correlators from the bulk.
+We see with this boundary condition, the shift symmetry acts on the source.
+This will lead to global Ward identities for the correlation functions in the form of integral constraints.
+On the other hand, in the alternate quantization where take $\psi_{(0)}\sim J$, the shift symmetry does not act on the source, and so we expect no Ward identity and thus the shift symmetry to be gauged.
+We will confirm these expectations in the next section when we compute correlators from the bulk.

 \textbf{Integer $\nu$:}

 We now return to the special case where $\nu$ is an integer.
 In this case the two different expansions in the Fefferman-Graham expansion overlap and logarithmic terms must be added.
 The expansion now reads \bea \Phi(z,x)=&&z^{\Delta_-}\bigg[\phi_{(0)}(x)+z^2\phi_{(2)}(x)+\cdots+z^{2\nu-2}\phi_{(2\nu-2)}(x)+z^{2\nu}\left(\psi_{(0)}(x)+\phi_{(2\nu)}(x)\log (\mu z)\right)\nn\\ &&+z^{2\nu+2}\left(\psi_{(2)}(x)+\phi_{(2\nu+2)}(x)\log (\mu z)\right)+\cdots\bigg],\ \ \ \nu\in{\mathbb Z} \ . \eea Here $\mu$ is an arbitrary mass scale; its arbitrariness will be related to the arbitrariness of finite contact terms in the dual CFT correlator.
 All the coefficients are fixed by the equations of motion in terms of $\phi_{(0)}$ and $\psi_{(0)}$, so these remain as the two independent pieces of boundary data.